-Megan Leigh Johnson, Founder/Owner
+Megan Leigh Johnson, Founder/Owner & Lead Cellist

 Megan began playing the cello as a young child in Atlanta, GA.
 After moving to the SC low-country in 2004, she studied with Damian Kremer and Natalia Khoma in Charleston, SC.
 Through her high school studies, she was an active part of the Beaufort, SC classical music scene, regularly performing with the Beaufort Chamber Orchestra.
-She was principal cellist of the Beaufort Youth Orchestra through school, eventually teaching cello students in the area.
+She was principal cellist of the Beaufort Youth Orchestra through grade school, eventually teaching cello students in the area.
 She began performing for weddings/special events over 10 years ago, and has since played/organized hundreds of events.
-She attended the advanced division of Brevard Music Festival as a teen.
-Currently living in Asheville, NC, she performs with the Johnson City Symphony, STACE, and Ten Cent Poetry.
-She will be sure that your wedding/special event music is performed at the highest level of professionalism, only hiring exceptional musicians and soloists.
+She attended the University of North Carolina in Greensboro as a Cello Performance Major, then finished her studies with Natalia Khoma at the College of Charleston, completing her Bachelor’s degree in Cello Performance.

-Paul Stroebel, Violinist, Violist, and Mandolin
+Paul Stroebel- Lead Violinist, Violist, & Mandolin

 Paul is originally from Augusta, GA, where he studied Suzuki Violin Method from age three until graduating high school from Davidson Fine Arts Magnet School.
 In middle school, he began playing in chamber music ensembles for weddings and similar events through his Suzuki & orchestra teachers.
 Paul graduated from UNCA’s Music Technology program in 2008 with distinction in music tech & music theory, playing in the University Scholarship Quartet & Symphony for all 8 semesters, jazz combos for 4, and extracurricular bluegrass throughout.